 Earlier in 2019, Microsoft President and Chief Legal Officer Brad Smith called for the governmental regulation of face recognition, citing the potential for misuse, a rare admission that Microsoft's surveillance-driven business model had lost its bearing.
 More recently Smith also announced that Microsoft would seemingly take a stand against such potential misuse, and had decided to not sell face recognition to an unnamed United States agency, citing a lack of accuracy.
 In effect, Microsoft's face recognition software was not suitable to be used on minorities because it was trained mostly on white male faces.

-What the decision to block the sale announces is not so much that Microsoft had upgraded their ethics, but that Microsoft publicly acknowledged it can't sell a data-driven product without data.
+What the decision to block the sale announces is not so much that Microsoft had upgraded their ethics policy, but that Microsoft publicly acknowledged it can't sell a data-driven product without data.
 In other words, Microsoft can't sell face recognition if they don't have enough face training data to build it.

 Until now, that data has been freely harvested from the Internet and packaged in training sets like MS Celeb, which are overwhelmingly white and male.
 Without balanced data, facial recognition contains blind spots.
-And without datasets like MS Celeb, the powerful yet inaccurate facial recognition services like Microsoft's Azure Cognitive Service the services might not exist at all.
+But without the large-scale datasets like MS Celeb, the powerful yet inaccurate facial recognition services like Microsoft Azure Cognitive would be even less usable.

 Microsoft didn't only create MS Celeb for other researchers to use, they also used it internally.
-In a publicly available 2017 Microsoft Research project called "One-shot Face Recognition by Promoting Underrepresented Classes," Microsoft leveraged the MS Celeb dataset to build their algorithms and advertise the results.
-Interestingly, Microsoft's corporate version of the paper does not mention they used the MS Celeb datset, but the open-access version published on arxiv.org explicitly mentions that Microsoft Research introspected their algorithms "on the MS-Celeb-1M low-shot learning benchmark task" 5, which is described as a refined version of the original MS-Celeb-1M face dataset.
+In a publicly available 2017 Microsoft Research project called "One-shot Face Recognition by Promoting Underrepresented Classes," Microsoft used the MS Celeb face dataset to build their algorithms and advertise the results.
+Interestingly, Microsoft's corporate version of the paper does not mention they used the MS Celeb datset, but the open-access version published on arxiv.org does.
+It states that Microsoft Research analyzed their algorithms using "the MS-Celeb-1M low-shot learning benchmark task" 5, which is described as a refined version of the original MS-Celeb-1M face dataset.